krathman257/ComputerGraphics/projs/proj1/README.md

 # Maze Controls

-The Stone Pillar marks the beginning of the maze
+The Stone Pillar marks the beginning of the maze.
 The Stone Icosphere marks the end of the maze

 * SPACE - Switch between Bird's-Eye view and Camera view